muzammilakhan18/New-Game/README.md

 # New-Game
-this is my first gist resportory
+this is my first git resportory